clairiky/vscode_docker/README.md

 # vscode_docker
-A simple extension to convert and quantize DL models using prebuilt docker containers
+A simple VSCODE extension to convert and quantize DL models using prebuilt docker containers.